How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 Shared shuttles are popular among travelers seeking a balance between cost and convenience.
 The journey generally lasts 5 to 6 hours and costs around $60 per person.
 Many shuttle services offer door-to-door pickups, making this option particularly convenient.
 One of the main advantages of shared shuttles is the opportunity to meet fellow travelers.
 However, they may not adhere to strict schedules, and you could experience longer wait times if the shuttle is not full.
 Booking in advance is recommended to secure your spot, especially during peak tourist seasons.

-Writers Tips:
+Writer's Tips:

 Reserve in advance, as these shuttles can fill up.

-Kids under ten years old are half-price.
+Kids under ten years old are half price.

 Be aware of luggage restrictions.
-Surfboards and extra suitcases can cost extra.
+Surfboards and extra suitcases can incur additional costs.

 Click here for more detailed information about Group and Private shuttles.